danbev/node/doc/api/worker.md

 For more information on the serialization and deserialization mechanisms behind this API, see the [serialization API of the `v8` module][v8.serdes].

-*Note*: Because the object cloning uses the structured clone algorithm, non-enumberable properties, property accessors, and object prototypes are not preserved.
+Because the object cloning uses the structured clone algorithm, non-enumerable properties, property accessors, and object prototypes are not preserved.
 In particular, [`Buffer`][] objects will be read as plain [`Uint8Array`][]s on the receiving side.

+The message object will be cloned immediately, and can be modified after posting without having side effects.

 ### port.ref()
 <!-- YAML
 added: REPLACEME
 -->

-Opposite of `unref`, calling `ref` on a previously `unref`d port will *not* let the program exit if it's the only active handle left (the default behavior).
-If the port is `ref`d calling `ref` again will have no effect.
+Opposite of `unref()`.
+Calling `ref()` on a previously `unref()`d port will *not* let the program exit if it's the only active handle left (the default behavior).
+If the port is `ref()`d, calling `ref()` again will have no effect.

 If listeners are attached or removed using `.on('message')`, the port will be `ref()`ed and `unref()`ed automatically depending on whether